JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7989 days**.

-And here is a just a random fact -  **The first person to die in the electric chair was William Kemmler, an ax murderer from New York on August 6, 1890**.
+And here is a just a random fact -  **Edwin Armstrong invented FM radio in 1933.
+The first men to use FM radio to communicate with Earth from the moon's surface were named Edwin Aldrin and Neil Armstrong.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)